 New law.
 For tax years beginning after Dec.
 31, the cash method may be used by taxpayers (other than tax shelters) that satisfy a $25 million gross receipts test, regardless of whether the purchase, production, or sale of merchandise is an income-producing factor.
 Under the gross receipts test, taxpayers with annual average gross receipts that do not exceed $25 million (indexed for inflation for tax years beginning after Dec.
 31, 2018) for the three prior tax years are allowed to use the cash method.

-Use of this provisions results is a change in the taxpayer’s accounting method for purposes of Code Sec.
+The use of these provisions results in a change in the taxpayer’s accounting method for purposes of Code Sec.
 481.

 Accounting for Inventories

 Under pre-Act law, businesses that are required to use an inventory method must generally use the accrual accounting method.
 However, the cash method can be used for certain small businesses that meet a gross receipt test with average gross receipts of not more than $1 million ($10 million businesses in certain industries).
 These businesses account for inventory as non-incidental materials and supplies.